 6. Kaya (Coconut Jam)

 Kaya, a sweet coconut egg jam flavored with pandan, represents a breakfast staple throughout Malaysia.
 This creamy, aromatic spread delivers a taste of Malaysian breakfast traditions and makes a practical, affordable souvenir.
+Making it unique and one of the Famous Things to Buy in Malaysia.

 Quality kaya should have: